 So be patient if you don’t see the changes made right after you change your nameservers from Godaddy to Bluehost.
 Most of the time within minutes to an hour or two you should see the changes take effect.

 If you have any trouble or questions, let me know in the comments below, and I’ll help you.
 Godaddy has a great support team as well that is available 24/7.

 Wanting to start and build a website?
-Check out our build website tutorial.
+Check out our Bluehost website builder tutorial.

 Haven’t set up and installed WordPress on Bluehost yet?
-Click here to get started.
+Check out the guide!

 Share To Pinterest